Nathanwoodburn/HNS-server/email/README.md

 Go to the TLS (SSL) Certificates tab and click the "Provision" button (usually requires 2 presses to provision all the certs)

 ## Adding a domain
-Simply add a user with the domain eg. `nathan@woodburn`
+Simply add a user/alias with the domain eg. `nathan@woodburn`
-After adding the user, go to external DNS and get the DNS records to add to your DNS for the HNS domain.
+After adding the user/alias, go to external DNS and get the DNS records to add to your DNS for the HNS domain.
 You will need the MX and preferably the SPF records.

+I would recommend having your main user a ICANN domain to allow sending emails to other email providers.
+Then use aliases for the HNS domains as direct HNS accounts are a bit buggy with the webmail.